En herre med bart

 En herre med bart (A Gentleman with a Moustache) is a 1942 Norwegian comedy film directed by Alfred Maurstad, based on a play by Finn Bø, and starring Per Aabel and Wenche Foss.
 Attorney Ole Grong (Aabel) and his wife Cecilie (Foss) are having marital difficulties.
-After they decide on a divorce, they both go away to recuperate and, when they happen to check in at the same hotel, complications ensue.
+They decide on a divorce.
+Both separately leave to recuperate.
+Complications arise when they check into the same hotel.